College of Business Administration

 • Notable authors and business executives are invited to speak and interact with CBA students on a regular basis.
 Professional development opportunities will be offered via courses, the Business Career Center and Student Organization events.

-• The Business Learning Center provides tutoring to business students in the areas of Accounting, Economics, Finance, IDS and Math.
+• The Business Learning Center provides tutoring to business students in the areas of Accounting, Economics, Finance, and IDS.

 Business Career Center